Working Holiday - FAQs about the Program and Planning

 FAQs about Accommodation

 Yes, if you are still registered with us, you can receive letters and parcels at the sharehouse.
 We will inform you when something arrives.
 We store packages, and you can pick them up later.
-For letters, we can either forward them to you within Japan or, with your consent, for instance in case of official notifications, open them, take a picture of them, and inform you if any action is required.Few readersCan I get vegetarian meals in Japan?
+For letters, we can either forward them to you within Japan or, with your consent, for instance in case of official notifications, open them, take a picture of them, and inform you if any action is required.Few readersWhich accommodation options in Japan exist?

 The accommodations we offer in Japan, which you can book directly through us, include: Our sharehouse in Tokyo (shared rooms and twin rooms) The sharehouse managed by us in Warabi (shared rooms, twin rooms) Our sharehouse in Kyoto (shared rooms and twin rooms) Our sharehouse in Chatan, Okinawa (shared rooms and twin rooms) Host families in the Tokyo metropolitan area and Greater Osaka/Kyoto area You can easily book these directly through us, and we offer competitive rentaFew readersAre the World Unite! sharehouse in Japan comparable to hostels/Guest Houses?